genagain/version-control-tutorial/README.md

 ## Deal with Merge Conflicts
 Sometimes git isn't smart enough to figure what your software project will look like after a new branch has been merged.
 In this case you need to deal with each conflict individually.
 Because merge conflicts are hard to create on purpose, they are not included in this tutorial.
 If you want to learn to about merge conflicts you can read [this tutorial](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/)

+It is important to note, that if there are any merge conflicts, your branch cannot be completely merged until these merge conflicts are resolved.

 ## Pull down master